ereekaur/finance/README.md

- In this portfolio I calculate some common cases which in my opinon are interesting
+ In this 'portfolio' I calculate some common cases which in my opinon are interesting
  and occur in insurance companies.

 #1 In the first example data is being read from excel sheet and the claim cost are assumed to be Poisson distributed.